docker-library/docs/consul/content.md

 The `-retry-join` parameter specifies the external IP of one other agent in the cluster to use to join at startup.
 There are several ways to control how an agent joins the cluster, see the [agent configuration](https://www.consul.io/docs/agent/options.html) guide for more details on the `-join`, `-retry-join`, and `-atlas-join` options.

 Note also we've set [`leave_on_terminate`](https://www.consul.io/docs/agent/options.html#leave_on_terminate) using the `CONSUL_LOCAL_CONFIG` environment variable.
-This is recommended for clients since they should usually be removed from the cluster when the Consul agent terminates.
+This is recommended for clients to and will be defaulted to `true` in Consul 0.7 and later, so this will no longer be necessary.

 At startup, the agent will read config JSON files from `/consul/config`.
 Data will be persisted in the `/consul/data` volume.